-I won’t go into how to sprout beans, because I’ve covered that in many previous blogs, and you will find a full tutorial on sprouting beans here.
-But I will say that if you are new to sprouting, it’s way easier than you think: you can sprout practically any bean, and all you need is a colander or a cheesecloth, and a bowl or tupperware to soak the beans in.
+I won't go into how to sprout beans, because I've covered that in many previous blogs, and you will find a full tutorial on sprouting beans in this sprouted moong salad recipe here.
+But I will say that if you are new to sprouting, it's way easier than you think: you can sprout practically any bean, and all you need is a colander or a cheesecloth, and a bowl or tupperware to soak the beans in.
 Oh, and a kitchen towel, and I bet you have one somewhere. 🙂

 These Curry Sprouts are one of the easiest and most delicious sprouted bean recipes I've shared with you.
 Along with the nutty, minty brown rice, made even more beautiful and healthy with the addition of turmeric, and the easy pickled beets which are really not pickled at all but made with Indian pickling spices, this is one delicious meal.

 It goes without saying that these are three recipes that would work very well if made individually and served with other complimentary dishes.
-I love the pickled beets with a veggie burger, or with some dal-rice.
-And the Minty Brown Rice would go perfectly with a spicy Mushroom Curry.
+I love the pickled beets with a veggie burger, or with some homemade dal and basmati rice.
+And the Minty Brown Rice would go perfectly with a spicy mushroom curry, like My Dad's Not-Mutton Mushroom Curry.

 I have a long recipe to write for my Vegan Curry Sprouts Bowl with Easy Pickled Beets and Minty Brown Rice.
 Whew, that's a mouthful!
 So off I go.
 Happy eating, all!